ali-sayyar/project-3/README.md

 # template-3
-Flexible HTML and CSS template for mobile and all screens
+Professional and flexible html and css template for mobile and all screens